Higher order Magnus expansions for driven two-level quantum dynamics: Floquet Quasienergies and the Rabi model

 which by using Eq.~\eqref{eq:incomp}, is given in terms of the {\it complete} elliptic integral of the second kind.
 The quasienergy thus is proportional to the dynamical phase only, as can be seen by comparison with Eq.\ (\ref{eq:Berry}) and the above ZMA result is analogous to the one given by Shirley in his Eqn.\ (28)\cite{Shirley1965}, which was also derived for small frequencies.

-Fig.~\ref{fig:eps_adiabatic} shows the increasing accuracy of the zeroth order result for large \(\Delta\), i.e., in the adiabatic limit of relatively small \(\omega\).
-Higher order Magnus approximations, on the other hand, also properly reveal the avoided crossings (between quasienergies from different BZs) at the extrema, with the most prominent ones at small values of $\Delta$.
-It turns out that even for very small $\Delta/\omega\ll 1$, the SMA is almost exact in the present case, thus vastly extending the applicability of the adiabatic approximation.
+Fig.~\ref{fig:eps_adiabatic} (a) shows the increasing accuracy of the adiabatic result for large \(\Delta\) and \(g\), i.e., in the adiabatic limit of relatively small \(\omega\).
+Higher order Magnus approximations, on the other hand, also properly reveal the avoided crossings (between quasienergies from different Brillouin zones) at the extrema, with the most prominent ones at small values of $\Delta$(\(=g\)).
+However, when \(\Delta/\omega\) is fixed, the adiabatic approximation breaks down for large external driving strength driving strength \(g\).
+In this case, as demonstrated in Fig.~\ref{fig:eps_adiabatic} (b), higher order Magnus approximations still may yield nearly exact results, thus vastly extending the applicability of the adiabatic approximation.
+To demonstrate the accuracy of TMA based on Eq.~\eqref{eq:eps_adiabatic}, we show the \(\epsilon(\Delta, g)\) in Fig.~\ref{fig:eps_adiabatic_2d}.
+The extreme accuracy of the Magnus results can be seen there (the light yellow colors in panel (c) are already down to 10$^{-3}$).